 - Example: The company’s booth at the tri-state area high school–college jobs fair succeeded tremendously.

-The rules for using an en dash are fairly clear cut.
+The rules for using an en dash and hyphen are relatively clear-cut.
 The em dash, on the other hand, varies widely in its use.

 Some writers consider them informal, so they avoid using them in formal or business projects.
 Other writers don’t see a difference in formality and use em dashes to add variety and interest to their writing.
 As long as you follow the basic rules, you can use em dashes in a way that highlights your personal style while still retaining a professional tone.